classy-giraffe/SafeBox/README.md

 GUILD_ID=
 DISCORD_TOKEN=
 ```
-This is needed to deploy the bot correctly (make sure to set these variables)
+This is needed to deploy the bot correctly (make sure to set these variables).

 3. Start the bot like this: `docker compose up -d`